-The advice from ICES have been "No direct fishing" for a long period of time, concerning fishing for Atlantic salmon in Greenland.
-The advice for fishing along North America and fishing in the Faroe Islands have also been "No direct fishing".
+The advice from ICES for 2019-2021 is "No direct fishing" for Atlantic salmon in Greenland.
+The advice for fishing along North America and fishing in the Faroe Islands is also "No direct fishing".

 Figure 2 Map of the condition of the salmon stocks in the regions that supply the majority of the salmon in the Greenlandic fishery.
 Summary of 2SW (NAC region) and MSW (Southern NEAC) 2018 mean (from Monte Carlo posterior distribution).
 Spawning estimates in relation to conservation limits / above management objectives.
 (CL/MO).